 He is one of the only athletes in history to compete internationally as a goalie and as a field player.
-He was named MVP of the 2012 US Open after he helped Newport Water Polo Foundation win the national championship.
 Genai has coached at every level, from age group to Division 1 college programs.
-Over the last 23 years he has run hundreds of camps and impacted thousands of lives.
+Over the last 24 years he has run hundreds of camps and impacted thousands of lives.

 Surprisingly, Genai got involved in water polo by accident, following the whistles to what he thought was a basketball game and ended up at the pool.
 He excelled at both water polo and basketball at Coronado High School and received a water polo scholarship to UC Irvine to play under Coach Ted Newland.
 Genai went on to become a NCAA All- American in 1998 and 1999 and was awarded Big West Conference Male Scholar Athlete of the Year his senior year.

 Genai remains active in his community and has become a great role model for aspiring water polo players.
 He has been a US Ambassador for the USADA (U.S. Antidoping Agency) since 2003 promoting clean sports for young athletes.
 He was a founding faculty member of the Sage Hill School where he was the Dean of Students, taught art and physical education, and started the aquatic programs.
 Genai has also created several community outreach programs to help mentor children in lower income households.